 What is ROPO?

-The acronym ROPO stands for Research Online, Purchase Offline, which means the act of making a purchase after the consumer has conducted research on the Internet and then made their purchase physically in a store.
-The products concerned by this type of purchase are most often cars, telephones, clothes, household appliances and beauty products.
+The acronym ROPO stands for Research Online, Purchase Offline, which means the act of purchasing after the consumer has conducted research on the Internet and then made their purchase physically in a store.
+The products concerned by this type of purchase are most often cars, telephones, clothes, household appliances, and beauty products.

 The reasons that push the consumer to opt for this approach can be multiple, such as:

-- Needing to verify the product before buying it
+- Need to verify the product before buying it

 - Refusal to give personal information on the merchant site

 - The customer does not want to wait to receive the item and prefers to go to a physical store to pick it up (Click and Collect)

 - The customer does not want to pay the delivery fees

 - The customer does not trust the security of the online purchase process or the confidentiality of the data provided